Tuesday, June 28, 2016

 megahertz war

 I had to "laugh" when I read this article by Andrew Wright from issue #24 of Atari ST Review magazine.
-How right he was about the times and I do wonder if he had a crystal ball? (if so, it was probably a GEM program).
-By the mid-90s, the PC industry had taken over to claim (and keep) the crown for the winner of the computer wars.
-Sure, we were still around but we knew our days were numbered and, for gaming especially, the ST was as dead as a Dodo.
+How right he was about the times, and I do wonder if he had a crystal ball?
+By the mid-90s, the PC industry had completely taken over to claim (and keep) the crown for the winner of the computer wars.
+Sure, we were still here, but we knew our days were numbered.
+For gaming, the ST was as dead as a Dodo.

 Saturday, June 25, 2016